digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/2) Player Characters.md

 ##### Gear

-A Staff, knife, or arcane focus, an Alchemy kit, a selection of rare herbs and ingredients, vials for potions, a telescope, reliquary, or scriptures, D6 Silver.
+A Quarterstaff, knife, or arcane focus, an Alchemy kit, a selection of rare herbs and ingredients, vials for potions, a telescope, reliquary, or scriptures.

 or